 4. Social Design Patterns

-All related to achievements, social interaction within products and services, chat, following, and so on.
+All related to achievements, social interaction within products and services, chat, following, etc.

 The main topic of this article is…